NOTIFICATION OF APPROACHES TO THE MARKET

 - whether the procurement is for a standing offer arrangement; and

-- whether other agencies may be able to access the procurement arrangement and, where known, who those agencies are.
+- whether other entities may be able to access the procurement arrangement and, where known, who those entities are.

 - requests for application for inclusion on a multi-use list must be either published continuously or re-published annually on AusTender;

-- agencies may choose to publish the same notice elsewhere in addition to AusTender, for example on their website; and
+- entities may choose to publish the same notice elsewhere in addition to AusTender, for example on their website; and

-- if the multi-use list will be open for use by other agencies to conduct prequalified tenders, the notice must include a statement to that effect.
+- if the multi-use list will be open for use by other entities to conduct prequalified tenders, the notice must include a statement to that effect.